jlacefie/sfguide-snowflake-python-api/README.md

 This project demonstrates how to build and deploy a custom API powered by Snowflake.
 It uses a simple Python Flask API service running on AWS Lambda using Serverless Framework.
 Connectivity to Snowflake is made via key pair authentication.

+## API Documentation
+API documentation with samples is located at this URL https://documenter.getpostman.com/view/36644187/2sA3duGtDu

 ## Configuration

 Copy the serverless-template.yml to serverless.yml and modify the parameters according to your Snowflake configuration.
 Put your private key